Israel–Ukraine relations: Israeli-Palestinian conflict

-Gaza War

 When Hamas attacked Israel in October 2023, President Zelenskyy offered condolences for the hundreds of civilian deaths and expressed solidarity with Israelis.
 Al Arabiya noted that Ukraine had been seeking Israeli air defense expertise to stop Russian missiles.
 Following the Al-Ahli Arab Hospital explosion on 17 October 2023, Ukraine's Foreign Ministry condemned attacks on civilians in Gaza, called on all sides to abide by international humanitarian law, and supported a two-state solution to the conflict.

 In June 2024, President Zelenskyy, at the Shangri-La Dialogue, affirmed Ukraine's support for the two-state solution and recognition of the State of Palestine.
-He called for an end of the conflict in Gaza, for respect for international law, and emphasized that his country is ready to provide humanitarian aid to Gaza.
+He called for an end to Israel's war against Gaza, for Israel to respect international law, and emphasized that Ukraine is ready to provide humanitarian aid to Gaza.
+In July 2024, Ukraine sent 1,000 tons of wheat flour to the Palestinian territories.
+Ukraine's foreign ministry said the aid would support more than 100,000 Palestinian families for a month.
+It is part of the 'Grain from Ukraine' initiative to Palestine launched by President Zelenskyy.

-Israel's refusal to supply weapons to Ukraine has been criticized by several Israeli politicians from the Liberal wing of the Likud Party who proposed sending Russian-made weapons captured from Hamas and Hezbollah to Ukraine.
-In January 2025 Ukrainian Ambassador, Yevgen Korniychuk and Israeli Deputy Foreign Minister Sharren Haskel again discussed the possibility of transferring captured Russian-made weapons to Ukraine.
-Over 60% of weapons captured by the IDF from Hezbollah are Russian-made.